chipskiW/butext/docs/tfidf.rst

 ----------------------------------------------------------------------------------------------------------------------------------------

-TF-IDF stands for text-frequency inverse document-frequency and it used to study mutliple texts.
-This improves on relative frequency as it can only work on two.
+TF-IDF (Term Frequency–Inverse Document Frequency) is a method used to analyze multiple texts by assigning importance to words based on how often they appear in a document relative to how common they are across all documents.
+This improves on relative frequency, which is mainly useful for comparing only two texts.

 TF-IDF is defined as:

 												𝑇𝐹⋅𝐼𝐷𝐹=𝑇𝐹ln(1𝐷𝐹)=−𝑇𝐹ln(𝐷𝐹)

 Where TF is text frequency:
 𝑇𝐹=text frequency=# of times 𝑤𝑜𝑟𝑑 appears in a documenttotal words in the document